-- 5.1.1.
+- 5.2.1.
 TBC has in place clearly defined anti-bribery rules, effective controlling systems, internal mechanisms for promoting integrity, a well-defined remuneration policy and management of conflicts of interest and accountability rules.

-- 5.1.2.
-TBC's anti-bribery, anti-corruption and anti-facilitation of Tax Evasion program covers the following components:
+- 5.2.2.
+TBC's anti-bribery, anti-corruption and anti-facilitation of Tax Evasion program (ABC) covers the following components:

 - Tone at the top/ governance support;

 - Policies and procedures;

 - Business processes risk assessment (including third-party due diligence);

 - Communication and awareness;

 - Enforcement and sanctions;

 - Reports and investigations;

 - Disclosure procedures;

 - Implementation of proper financial controls;

 - Clear definition of prohibited behavior.

-5.2.
+5.3.
 Hospitality and Gifts

-- 5.2.1.
-The Policy doesn't prohibit bona fide hospitality and promotional or other business expenditure which seeks to: - ➤ Improve the image of TBC; - > Better to present products and services; or - Establish cordial relations. - 5.2.2.
+- 5.3.1.
+TBC ensures that all permitted gifts and hospitality and travel and accommodation, given or received, from third parties, are not given or received in exchange of an improper advantage for the benefit of TBC, its employees, third parties or any other persons or entities, and are in compliance with the internal procedures, including recording in the Register and threshold for acceptance. - 5.3.2.
+The Policy doesn't prohibit bona fide hospitality and promotional or other business expenditure which seeks to: - Improve the image of TBC; - Better to present products and services; or - Establish cordial relations. - 5.3.3.
 The general Bribery offences pertain to those situations where it is considered that offering or receiving hospitality might influence, or be perceived to influence, a business decision or a person to act improperly.
 For such cases, TBC has in place relevant procedures and policies including, the Code of Conduct and Ethics.